 There are a few reasons for this that I’ve outlined here.

 To name a few, ClickFunnels, does not provide video hosting for your video lessons.
 You’ll have to subscribe to a Vimeo or Wistia type of platform.

 Another common complaint I often hear (and have witnessed) is the lack of mobile-friendliness that comes with the traditional ClickFunnels course templates.

-With that being said, Vimeo is a decent video hosting solution with reasonable pricing, and the mobile-responsiveness starts becoming a problem for longer courses.
+That said, Vimeo is a decent video hosting solution with reasonable pricing, and mobile responsiveness is becoming a problem for longer courses.

 Ultimately ClickFunnels is a decent course platform solution for launching a first-time course, but I wouldn’t recommend it for extensive courses with many modules and lessons.

 Note: if ClickFunnels had a baby with Thinkific, it would look like Kajabi.

 All the course platforms mentioned above are great & unique in their own way!
 It all comes down to your purpose and goal.